SacBase/sac-jupyter/labextensions/sac_program_viewer/README.md

 # sac_program_viewer

 [![Github Actions Status](https://github.com/SacBase/sac-jupyter/workflows/Build/badge.svg)](https://github.com/SacBase/sac-jupyter/actions/workflows/build.yml)
-A jupyterlab extension for SAC that shows the program in a seperate panel
+A jupyterlab extension for SAC that shows the program in a seperate panel.
+All installations below are for the jupyter notebook (nbextensions) and not for the jupyterlab (labextensions).

 ## Requirements